-A primary focus of the Foundation is the establishment of scholarships, professorships and unrestricted gifts to benefit the University.
-The Foundation is proud to offer 89 scholarships, 15 endowed professorships and one endowed chair to benefit LSUA faculty and students.
+A primary focus of the Foundation is the establishment of scholarships, professorships, chairs, and unrestricted gifts to benefit the University.
+The

+Foundation is proud to steward 91 scholarships, 19 endowed professorships, and one endowed chair to benefit LSUA students and faculty.

-In 1999, the Foundation provided funds to establish a campus child care center that serves the campus and community with a quality early learning program for the children of students, faculty and staff.
-In April 2006, the Foundation obtained the Alexandria Museum of Art and increased the Foundation's assets and endowment to a market value of approximately \$15 million.
-The beautiful Museum building expands the University's physical presence to the downtown area and will provide opportunities for students to attend classes in Alexandria.
-The Foundation is also working to bring housing to the university.
+In 1999, the Foundation raised the funds to establish a campus child care center that serves the campus and community with a quality early learning program for the children of students, faculty and staff.
+In April 2006, the Foundation obtained the Alexandria Museum of Art making the opportunity to attend LSUA classes in downtown Alexandria possible.
+In Fall 2007, the first student housing complex will open at LSUA, another project of the Foundation.

-Donations to the LSUA Foundation are tax deductible to the extent allowed by law.
-For more information about the LSUA Foundation and its programs, call (318) 473-6472 or write to the LSUA Foundation at P.O.
+Charitable donations to the LSUA Foundation are tax deductible to the extent allowed by law.
+For more information about supporting the students, faculty, and programs of LSUA, contact Kay Casey, Executive Director, LSUA Foundation, at (318) 473-6472 or write to the LSUA Foundation at P.O.
 Box 100, Lecompte, LA 71346.